martoast/pos/README.md

 in a in the created lifcycle and therefore it is not receiving the modifiers array

 gonna switch back to having the checkout button be the switch for a modal

+The layout for the tables componetn would be just a bunch of squares with an id on it so that when you select that you will be 'dining in' you have to select a tabvle from the availabe stack.